What is Chiropractic?

 What goes on during your 1st chiropractic visit:

-2. Come into the office where you’ll sign a few documents we need.
+2. Come into the office where you’ll sign a few documents before being taken back for your initial visit

-8. Lastly, you’ll go to the front desk to schedule your next appointment for a report of the findings from the exam, x-ray(s), and the foot scan.
+8. Lastly, you’ll go to the front desk to schedule your next appointment for a report of findings where communication about pricing, future visits, and recommendations for care will take place.

 Create Your Own Website With Webador